-|For the pork belly:|
+|For marinating the pork|

 |2 pinches||Freshly ground white pepper|

-|3 pinches||Five spice powder|
+|3 pinches||Chinese five-spice powder|

-|15g||New season garlic, crushed|
+|15g||New season’s garlic, crushed|

-|10g||Fresh ginger, peeled & chopped|
+|10g||Fresh root ginger, peeled and chopped|

-|2||Red chillies, deseeded & finely chopped|
+|2||Red chillies, deseeded and finely chopped|

-|For the cabbage:|
+|For the cabbage|

 |1 pinch||Sea salt|